Premier Date: April 25, 2007

 To start off, Jamie fired arrows blunted with tennis balls while Adam tried to catch them.
 Though it took several tries, Adam did manage to catch the arrows flying through the air.
 However, these arrows were only moving at a third of the speed as a normal arrow.
 In order to test a full speed arrow, Adam and Jamie built an artificial hand that could close with both human and superhuman speed.
 The artificial hand managed to catch the arrow easily in superhuman speed, but the human strength setting was just not powerful enough to grip the arrow in time.

-(This myth was revisited in Episode 109: Return of the Ninja, with similar results.)
+(This myth was revisited in Return of the Ninja and it was busted again.)

 To test this myth, the build team constructed a machine to swing a sword as well as a pair of artificial hands to try and catch it.
 However, during their tests, the hands were simply not fast enough to catch the sword, plus they suffered damage as they attempted to stop the blade.
 When they consulted an expert, he pointed out that it would be more prudent to either block or dodge the sword rather than trying to catch it with your bare palms.
 He did show that with the use of Ninja Shuko Climbing Claws, he could easily block a sword with a single hand.